State Bank of India (SBI): history, headquarters, current position, logo and more

 SBI embraced digital banking like no other and swiftly introduced online and mobile banking services, making their banking services more accessible and convenient to customers.

-The current SBI bank timings can vary depending on the region but the digital banking can be accessed from anywhere in the world using an active internet connection.
+The current SBI bank timings vary depending on the region but digital banking can be accessed from anywhere in the world using an active internet connection.

-What is the old name of the State Bank of India?
+What is the old name of the State Bank of India (SBI)?

-The State Bank of India was originally established as the Bank of Calcutta in 1806.
+The old name of SBI (State Bank of India) is Imperial Bank of India.
+It was originally established as the Bank of Calcutta in 1806.
 It went through several name changes over the years.
 After the merger of the Bank of Calcutta, Bank of Bombay, and Bank of Madras in 1921, it became the Imperial Bank of India.
 Finally, in 1955, it was nationalized and became the State Bank of India (SBI).

 What is Bharat InstaPay?